beesofknowledge/bok-site/docs/quests/runtys-revenge.md

 Notes:

 Runty is on the south edge of Dryfoot between the eastern entrance to Dryfoot Stronghold and a Marauder camp.

+The quest also increases your Ember Stone capacity by 50.